 Walking in the city, it is impossible not to notice the vast and bizarre sculpture at some corner of Liverpool; Its name is Lambanana.
 It is, as the word says, a Lamb and banana, hilarious name, the name is due to the fact that the lamb and bananas were the thing more commercialized in the port of Liverpool.
 Created by Taro Chienzo in 1998 for an art exhibition, after many movements around the city, in 2010 they decided to leave it permanently in the streets of the town.
 And they made the right choice because they are amazing and so funny.

 Near the Chinese district, we can find the Cathedral of Liverpool.
 The Cathedral is in neo-gothic style, and it is very vast, not only the church but also the garden that surrounded it.
 The Cathedral of Liverpool was inaugurated only in 1978, and it is the eighth largest Cathedral in the world.
 There is something that I found particular in this church, the Whispering arch.
 It is inside the church in a corner, and I found it almost by chance, it is singular because by sitting on either end of the bow you can hear the other person's voice just whispering instead of screaming.

-If you would like to book travel insurance for your trip to Iceland, I recommend checking out Travel Insurance Master!
+If you would like to book travel insurance for your trip to Liverpool, I recommend checking out Travel Insurance Master!

 I hope you enjoyed this post, feel free to share it on Social Media.
 Share your pictures on social media using #tastravelnow or tag me so I can see them!
 You can also follow me on Instagram and subscribe to my email list so that you will never miss a new post!